IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 3.md

 #### Data Analysis

 As mentioned previously, the NaHCO3 was used as the ANC supplement for the lake.
 Figure 1 clearly shows the pH levels decreasing over time after the ANC was added at t = 0.
-This is because the bicarbonate ions react with hydrogen ions to form carbonic acid.
+The area on the graph with the slower change in pH is is because of the buffering effect of bicarbonate ions reacting with hydrogen ions to form carbonic acid.

 $$  [HCO_3^- ] + [H^+] \rightarrow [H_2CO_3]$$